yvelikova/axway-open-docs/content/en/docs/central/catalog/authenticate-an-api-secured-with-oauth-published-from-an-external-gateway.md

 ![Download specification from catalog](/Images/central/catalog/catalog-details.png)

 Click the Download button from the catalog details page to download the specification file.
-Once the file is downloaded open up Postman and click the button that says "Import".
+Once the file is downloaded open Postman and click the button that says "Import".

 ![Postman import specification](/Images/central/catalog/postman-import.png)